 – French plot –

-Another man arrested in Belgium named as Rabah N. was also charged Saturday in connection with a separate plot to attack France, deepening the links in what French President Francois Hollande has described as a single terror cell straddling both countries.
+Another man arrested in Belgium named as Rabah N. was also charged Saturday in connection with a separate plot to attack France, deepening the connections in what French President Francois Hollande has described as a single terror cell straddling both France and Belgium.

-The Franco-Belgian links were highlighted the day before as it emerged airport attacker Laachraoui's DNA was found on bombs at the Bataclan concert hall and Stade de France sites in the Paris attacks.
+The Franco-Belgian links deepened on Friday when it emerged airport attacker Laachraoui’s DNA was found on bombs at the Bataclan concert hall and Stade de France sites in the Paris attacks.

 As the painstaking task of identifying the victims of Tuesday’s attacks continued, officials said 24 of those killed had now been formally identified, 11 of whom were foreign nationals.

-Of the 340 people wounded, 62 were still in intensive care.
+Of the 340 people injured, 62 were still in intensive care.